Homework expectations for Year 6

 The children are all well aware of the expectations, and whilst I do not want the demands to be too onerous on the children, or to interfere with family life, there is a reality that their time in Year 6 must adequately prepare them to meet the increasing demand of secondary education.

-Your homework must be in school and ready to present on Monday 21st October
+Your homework must be completed and in school on Monday 9th December

 Homework will be set weekly and due in the following day.